 CE2-1.c:

 One of the main drawbacks of CE2-1.a and CE2-1.b is the intra mode restriction.
 Indeed, a lot of intra modes need to be discarded since they use dirty pixels, especially with PDPC which uses the opposite pixels to the intra mode direction.
+On top of coding efficiency impact, such a disabling of intra mode introduces a really significant burden for the encoder implementation which was not present in previous standard thanks to the Constrained Intra Prediction tool.
+It is also asserted that one encoder may want to use different refresh scanning for subjective purpose which may be even less adapted than the scanning use for this CE.
+In particular, using a right to left vertical scanning will result in only vertical intra prediction available.

 The test CE2-1.c consists in removing this intra mode restriction by using the virtual boundary to restrict the reference samples.
 Indeed, during the filling process of reference samples, pixels across the virtual boundaries are discarded as illustrated in the following figure.
 As a result, the intra prediction is avoided in both direction of the virtual boundary.